jloffredo2/jloffredo2.github.io/index.md

 # This is the bio that can be found on my home page.
 layout: home
 ---
 Welcome!
 I am a PhD Student in the Department of Political Science at MIT focused in American Politics and Quantitative Methods.
+Additionally, I serve as a graduate student researcher at the [MIT Election Data and Science Lab](https://electionlab.mit.edu).

 My research interests broadly include American elections, public opinion, and representation.
 More specifically, my current work is focused on (1) how rules and choices in election administration impact voter confidence and turnout, (2) the state-level legislative and voter coalitions that call for and create changes to election procedures, and (3) the role community organizations play in mobilizing against efforts to restrict voter access.